Klasmart-Engineering/klasmart-assessment-service/README.md

 - The [Bitbucket view](https://bitbucket.org/calmisland/kidsloop-assessment-service/addon/pipelines/deployments) can be accessed from the sidebar via the Deployments tab.
 - The [Jira view](https://calmisland.atlassian.net/jira/software/c/projects/DAS/deployments?startDate=-3m&endDate=now) can be accessed from the sidebar of Jira via the Deployments tab.

-The Bitbucket pipeline builds and pushes a new docker image to the _Kidsloop Infra_ account every time code is merged into the `alpha` or `production` branch.
+Everytime a PR is merged into `master`, the Bitbucket pipeline runs the stadard-release process, which pushes a new commit to `master` and tags with the new version.
+This new commit triggers another pipeline that builds and pushes a new docker image to the _Kidsloop Infra_ account.
 Making the actual deployment requires another step, which differs between alpha and production.

 ### Alpha